These are links for moving within this page

 A paper mill that also functions as a power plant.

 Paper mills have long had a system in place to generate energy not only from wood for paper production, but also by burning the by-product "black liquor."
 Paper mills also play the role of power plants that generate energy from "wood," a renewable resource.
-The Nippon Paper Group will leverage its strengths, such as its infrastructure and power generation expertise, to supply electricity, which is essential to our lives, using renewable woody raw materials.
+NIPPON PAPER GROUP will leverage its strengths, such as its infrastructure and power generation expertise, to supply electricity, which is essential to our lives, using renewable woody raw materials.

 Iruka